marmelab/ng-admin/doc/reference/Field.md

 post.editionView().fields([
     nga.field('comments', 'reference_many') // Define a 1-N relationship with the comment entity
         .targetEntity(comment) // Target the comment Entity
-        .targetFieldField('body') // the field of the comment entity to use as representation ]);
+        .targetField('body') // the field of the comment entity to use as representation ]);
 ```